Some common questions we get asked.

 - For further information about a child or young person’s right to be safe, see Child Safety

 Q. What kind of advice do you provide?

 We provide free and independent advice to anyone concerned about a child or young person's rights.
 You can call our Child Rights Advice line 0800 224 453 from Monday to Wednesday 9am to 5pm and Thursday 9am to 4pm.
-If you need an interpreter, just ask for language line and the language you’d like to speak.
 You can also email us: email@example.com

 If you need advice on other issues to support a child or young person, we can put you in touch with someone else who can help.